MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ### Group Commit/Write Coalesce

 NOTE: This section refers only to user tables and the `EpochMillis` timeline.
-We do not provide any consistency guarantees with respect to writes from upstream sources.
+We do not dicuss any consistency guarantees with respect to writes from upstream sources in this document.

 Write read cycles (write followed by read followed by write followed by read etc) and consecutive writes can cause the global timestamp to increase in an unbounded fashion.